The Mcusta Zanmai Nakiri has a hammered mirror polish with Damascus layers. It includes a special Octagonal handle design that is unique.

 The knife weight is around 210 grams, the knife does not have a spine taper, which is what I expect for a Nakiri, and the thickness across the spine is 2.3mm.
 The blade is very stiff, and there is no noticeable flex during use.

 Knife balance point

 The balance point of this knife is at the front.
-If you pinch grip at the curved cap, the knife will be front-heavy, which you want for a cleaver style knife.
+If you pinch grip at the curved cap, the knife will be front-heavy, which you want for a cleaver-style knife.

 The knife handle has a special octagon-shaped handle that is unique.
-It is shaped very nicely and very comfortable, and in my opinion, it is more comfortable than a traditional octagon handle.
-It has a red pakkawood and a mother pearl aesthetic and a rhombus shape with a rivet in the middle.
+It is shaped very nicely and very comfortably, and in my opinion, it is more comfortable than a traditional octagon handle.
+It has a red Pakkawood and a mother pearl aesthetic and a rhombus shape with a rivet in the middle.
 The cap of the handle is very uniquely shaped.
 The small indent beneath the cap sits very comfortably on your finger.